-When conducting tenders, Russian contractors prefer domestic suppliers to Chinese, although this is often economically impractical.
-As analysts write Ernst & Young, Chinese construction companies for this reason prefer not to get involved in the competition for tenders and provide "harmless" design services.
+When holding tenders, Russian contractors prefer domestic suppliers to Chinese ones, although this is often economically impractical.
+For this reason, Ernst & Young analysts write that Chinese construction companies prefer not to get involved in the competition for tenders and provide "harmless" design services.

 In addition to the fairly predictable lobbying by Russian competing companies, investors fear unpredictability of lawmaking activity.
 Here, first of all, we mean the recent law on the storage of personal data.
 Large online services, which hold a lot of user personal data, are forced to move their data centers to Russia, but they can not physically have time to do this before the law comes into force.
 Accordingly, Chinese investors talk about such unexpected costs when it comes to the risks of doing business in Russia.

 In 2016, the Russian-Chinese business forum for small and medium-sized businesses was held in Sochi, where the Chinese responded rather harshly to the Russian bureaucracy.
 In their opinion, in most cases, officials either do not make contact, or show "an innate dislike for business."
 It is difficult for a Chinese entrepreneur to obtain a work permit, and he, along with the investment, usually brings Chinese employees.
 The actions of the Federal Migration Service are also often not very friendly.
 The combination of these factors forms in Russia a very specific culture of doing business, which is not accepted by foreign investors, including the Chinese.